THE EARLY DAYS

 The congregation which used the Quire was for a time called the Inner High.
 The pulpit was placed between pillars of the south aisle and the King’s Seat was on the north aisle.
 In 1805 a major reconstruction saw the pulpit removed to the east end.
 Galleries were inserted between the pillars on three sides, and the King’s Seat was removed to the western gallery in front of the Pulpitum or Choir Screen.

-This brief history has been taken from “A Walk through Glasgow Cathedral” written by the previous Minister of the Cathedral, The Very Revd.
+This brief history has been taken from “A Walk through Glasgow Cathedral” written by a previous Minister of the Cathedral, the late Very Revd.
 Dr. W. J. Morris.